agoutsmedt/ejhet_quanti_method/paper/gdoc.md

 patterns clarifies how recognition interacts with diffusion, reception, and appropriation.

-Figure @fig-rationality-paper-citations plots citation patterns for four seminal references on bounded rationality across all economics journals and the top five.
-The selection is partly arbitrary but standard in the literature: @simonBehavioral1955 and Allais (1953) are early critiques of neoclassical rational choice with both empirical and normative implications, while @akerlofMarket1970 and
+@fig-rationality-paper-citations plots citation patterns for four seminal references on bounded rationality across all economics journals and the top five.
+The selection is partly arbitrary but standard in the
-@kahnemanProspect1979 are early "new" behavioral landmarks that mark the field's emergence and growth.
+literature: @simonBehavioral1955 and Allais (1953) are early critiques of neoclassical rational choice with both empirical and normative implications, while @akerlofMarket1970 and @kahnemanProspect1979 are early "new" behavioral landmarks that mark the field's emergence and growth.

 The patterns align with several claims in the literature.
 First, the influence of "new" behavioral economics overwhelms that of "old"